DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 - `--fname`: Optional argument of file name to save visualisation to; should end with `.gif`. (default='visualisation.gif')

-It can be accessed by passing `--mode 3` or `-m 3` to the CLI tool.

 The output is a single file which contains the tiled animation.
 The image paths must be passed in the order in which they are to be tiled (order is from left to right and then next row).